thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 		- but it could also be:
 			- 48 00 65 00 6C 00 6C 00 6F 00
 	- endianness(byte order):
-		- refers to how multi-byte values are stored in memory
+		- ***refers to how multi-byte values are stored in memory***
-		- Big-endian: most significant ***byte*** first
+		- Big-endian: most significant byte first
-		- little-endian: least significant ***byte*** first
+		- little-endian: least significant byte first
 		- different CPUs prefer different orders
 	- early implementors of unicode wanted to be able to store their unicode code points in high-endian or low endian mode, whichever their particular CPU was fast at
-	- if we read a big-endian file using little-endian reader, the bytes `fe ff` appear reversed as
+	- if we read a big-endian file using little-endian reader, the bytes `fe ff` appear reversed as ff fe
-	- BOM: Byte order Mark: special marker at the beginning of a file or data stream
+	- BOM: ***Byte order Mark***: special marker at the beginning of a file or data stream
 	- Let's say the content of my datastream represented in hex(big-endian) as: af fa ff 00.
 I am sending this content over to another system where little-endian is used.
 Without BOM, the content is recognized in little-endian to be: af fa ff 00 instead of fa af 00 ff.
 In order to avoid this misunderstanding, BOM is used at the start of the data stream like a header, so in my example this header is fe ff(this text is big endian), so it helps the recipient to read by data stream as it is intended to be in little endian: fa af 00 ff.
-	- the problem with byte order starts with UTf-16, where there are multiple bytes
+	- the problem with byte order starts with UTf-16, where there are multiple bytes to represent a single character
 		- but some editors include a BOM to signal this file is UTf-8
 		- UTf BOM: ef bb bf
 	- the problem is made worse as not every unicode string in the wild has a byte order mark at the beginning